thomastv/GraphQLBookLibrary/src/BookLibrary.Api/README.md

 dotnet run
 ```

-Navigate to `https://localhost:5001/graphql` to access the Banana Cake Pop GraphQL IDE.
+Navigate to `https://localhost:5001/graphql` to access the GraphQL IDE.

 ## 📊 GraphQL Schema